Firefox is gaining another reason to use it if you value your privacy

 A few years ago, Firefox was quickly becoming irrelevant in an online world where Google’s Chrome, Apple’s Safari, and Microsoft’s IE dominated the landscape.
 But then Mozilla pivoted and began building privacy features into Firefox that other browsers lacked.
 That privacy pivot paid off, and Firefox quickly gained ardent users who wanted to take back control of their online privacy.

-Now, Mozilla is adding yet another privacy feature to an upcoming Firefox release that will make it even harder for advertisers to identify and track you around the web.
-Called letterboxing and coming in Firefox 67, which is scheduled to be released this May, the feature is a new anti-fingerprinting technique that blocks online ad trackers from reading the true dimensions of your browser window and using that information to identify you.
+Now, Mozilla is working on another privacy feature that will make it even harder for advertisers to identify and track you around the web.
+As ZDNet reports, called letterboxing and coming in Firefox 67, which is scheduled to be released this May, the feature is a new anti-fingerprinting technique that blocks online ad trackers from reading the true dimensions of your browser window and using that information to identify you.

 “Wait, what?” you might be saying.
 But yes, data firms and advertisers can identify your unique profile and track you around the web based on the size of your browser window and any time you alter its dimensions.
 It’s just one trick in the “fingerprinting” arsenal companies use to identify who you are based on your computer’s characteristics.
 Other fingerprinting tricks include identifying you based on your computer’s installed fonts and the extensions you use in your browser.

-Note: Update: a Mozilla spokesperson reached out with the following comment confirming Letterboxing is being worked on, but the company is not yet sure if the feature will be available to general users.
-According to the spokesperson: